How Much Liters In 1 Gallon

 Tip 1: Always Identify the Type of Gallon

 To identify the type of gallon, look for clues in the source of the information.
-If the information comes from the United States, it's likely to be in US gallons.
+Which means if the information comes from the United States, it's likely to be in US gallons.
 If it comes from the United Kingdom, Canada, or another Commonwealth country, it's likely to be in imperial gallons.
 When in doubt, it's always a good idea to clarify which type of gallon is being used to avoid errors.

 Tip 2: Use Accurate Conversion Factors